codeurjc/spring-cloud-aws-sample/README.md

 The application allows users to create ads with a picture.
 Ads are stored in a RDS database in AWS.
 The project is configured to use MySQL, but that can be changed to use a different database (for instance, PostgreSQL).
 Pictures within ads are stored in a bucket in S3.

+It also gets all necessary credentials to connect to a RDS database using AWS Secrets Manager for security purposes.

 ## Prerequisites

 ### Create an RDS Instance